 A.1.
-Remove outer bearing cap (F119), shim gaskets and shims (F118).
-Measure and record total thickness o1 shims and gaskets.
+Remove outer bearing cap (F119).
+Measure and record total thickness of shims and gaskets.

 NOTE: If disassembly is for bearing replacement only, keep shim gaskets and shims (F118) intact for use in reassembly to maintain correct rotor position between cones.
 If gaskets are torn or metal shims damaged, replace with new ones of the exact same thickness.
-If further disassembly is required, rotor end travel and rotor center must be adjusted, in which case, all
+If further disassembly is required, rotor end travel and rotor center must be adjusted, in which case, all new shim gaskets and shims will be required.

 A.2.
-Remove bearing lock washer (F115) and locknut (F116).
+Remove bearing grease retainer (F111B).